x-square/analytics/22_06_instructions_google_meet.md

 - Put down **VIEWER** as your display name
 - **REMOVE** your profile picture

-# Before the Interview
+# Before the interview

 You should receive a link Meeting ID starting with `https://meet.google.com` in order to dial in via Google Meet to attend a remote interview.

 Before each session starts or at the start of the day, we will share relevant information about the participant joining the next session via WhatsApp, Slack or email.

-# What to Expect When Entering the Meeting Room
+# What to expect when entering the meeting room

 There are a few things we recommend to do and watch out for when you enter the meeting room: